hedi0/SalesPrediction/README.md

 You are free to:
 *   **Share** — copy and redistribute the material in any medium or format.
-*   **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+*   **Adapt** — remix, transform, and build upon the material for any purpose, even commerci Under the

-Under the following
-*   **Attributon** — Yo must give appropriate credit, provide alink to the lice changes were ade.
-You mayd so in any reasonable manner, bt not in any way that suggests the licensor endorses you or you
+*   **Attributon** — Yo must give appropriate credit, providalink to the lie  ade.
+You m any reasonable manner, bt not in anat suggests the licensor endorses you or you
-*   **No additional restrictions** — You may not apply lega terms or tec
+*   **No addition restrictions** — You may apply lega terms or te *